 In return for investment, entrepreneurs issue them stock in the company to get them over the line.
 Companies who take Ventur Capital often look like this:

 - Their cash flow is weak and unpredictable

 - They don’t have a meaningful brand recognition

-- They’re young and don’t have the ability to pay back a loan
+- They’re young and can’t pay back a loan

-Whereas, the step-brother, venture capital is there to take risks on immature companies projecting valuations in the millions.
-They gamble on the figures and in return take a stake in equity as their form of payback.
+In short, the popular step-brother, venture capital, takes risks on immature companies projecting valuations in the millions.
+They gamble on the figures and in return take a very healthy stake of equity as their form of payback.